-If you’re interested in this product, you can find it on Amazon here (affiliate link)
+If you’re interested in this product, follow the link to buy the Kärcher SC3 steam cleaner on Amazon (affiliate link)

-Finally, I’d like to apologise to Kärcher for removing your umlaut, but my SEO tool cannot recognise your name with it in so I’ve had to remove it.
+Finally, I’d like to apologise to Kärcher for removing your umlaut, but my SEO tool cannot recognise your name with it in so I’ve had to remove it in places.
 Sorry!